Rudy Giuliani is not disputing that he made false statements about Georgia election workers

 Certain issues, including damages, still have to be decided by the court.
 Gottlieb said Freeman and Moss are “pleased with this major milestone in their fight for justice, and look forward to presenting what remains of this case at trial.”

-Freeman and Moss filed a motion this month alleging that Giuliani had failed to preserve evidence.
+Freeman and Moss filed a motion this month alleging that Giuliani had “failed to take any steps to preserve relevant electronic evidence.”
+They know such evidence exists because other people provided it to them, their filing says.
 They asked U.S. District Judge Beryl Howell to impose sanctions.

-In the court filing, a lawyer for Giuliani argued that Giuliani did not fail to preserve or destroy any electronic evidence “because all pertinent documents were seized by the government and were in their possession, custody, or control.”
+In the court filing, a lawyer for Giuliani argued that his client did not fail to preserve or destroy any electronic evidence “because all pertinent documents were seized by the government and were in their possession, custody, or control.”

+The federal government had executed search warrants at Giuliani’s home and office in a separate case in New York and had seized his electronic devices.

+The records that Moss and Freeman said were not produced “have not been in the possession of Giuliani since their seizure in April 2021,” according to the court filing, and therefore it is “physically impossible” for him to have destroyed the evidence.